antonporsbjer/master-thesis/README.md

 ![image](https://github.com/JulianLey/MetropedInteractive/assets/146943186/d078cfb4-b84c-4bf1-a09f-6e94f1f2a1de)

-The results are then saved locally to a JSON file.
+The results are then saved locally to a JSON file (The adress of this file is written out in the console when you rate and save a setup.
+See console for the path if you have trouble finding this file).
 This will look something like this:

 ![image](https://github.com/JulianLey/MetropedInteractive/assets/146943186/3c9208cd-8a74-423c-bc98-7a52dda075b2)